azamshahbaz07/endoscopy-detection/README.md

 # endoscopy-detection
-Implementations of various segmentation & object detection algorithms for endoscopy images.
+Implementation and comparasion of various segmentation models for endoscopy images.